This page contains forward looking statements & alternative performance measures. Please see the bottom of this page for further details.

 Alternative Performance Measures

 We use certain alternative performance measures (non-GAAP performance measures) to make financial, operating and planning decisions and to evaluate and report performance.
 We believe these measures provide useful information to investors and as such, where clearly identified, we have included certain alternative performance measures in this document to allow investors to better analyse our business performance and allow for greater comparability.
 To do so, we have excluded items affecting the comparability of period-over-period financial performance as described below.
 The alternative performance measures included herein should be read in conjunction with and do not replace the directly reconcilable GAAP measures.

 For purposes of this document, the following terms are defined:

 ‘‘As reported’’ are results extracted from our consolidated financial statements.

-"Comparable’’ is defined as results excluding items impacting comparability, which include restructuring charges, acquisition and integration related costs, inventory fair value step up related to acquisition accounting, the impact of the closure of the GB defined benefit pension scheme, net impact related to European flooding and net tax items relating to rate and law changes.
+"Comparable’’ is defined as results excluding items impacting comparability, which include restructuring charges, acquisition and integration related costs, inventory fair value step up related to acquisition accounting, the impact of the closure of the GB defined benefit pension scheme, net impact related to European flooding, income arising from the favourable court ruling pertaining to the ownership of certain mineral rights in Australia, and net tax items relating to rate and law changes.
 Comparable volume is also adjusted for selling days.

 ‘‘Pro forma Comparable’’ is defined as the pro forma results excluding items impacting comparability, as described above.